AddressDev/Krypton/README.md

 # Krypton

 Developing projects related to Roblox.
 Mainly developing through Lua, but in the future also developing Python-based programs.
-But Korean
+I'm Korean

 # Script